-Confused about what you can put in the different bins at your home?
+There can be confusion about what to put in different bins at home.

 NOTE: industrial and commercial waste collection and bins will have different requirements to residential – this is a residential guide only.

-How To Know What You Can Put In Your General Waste, Recycling & Compost Or Organic Waste Bins
+How To Find Out What You Can Put In Your Bins At Home

 Ring your local council if you have specific questions to ask.

 As of 2019, SF has a blue recycle bin, a green composting bin, and a black landfill/general waste bin.

 In the recycling bin, you can put some types of paper, cardboard, metal, plastic, glass, cartons and fabric

 In the composting bin, you can put some types of food scraps, food containers, yard trimmings, wood, organic material, and compostable containers.

 In the general waste bin, you can put some types of polystyrene foam, pet poop and kitty litter, incandescent light bulbs, toothpaste tubes, menstrual and sanitary items, diapers, mixed materials, disposable razors and ice packs, disposable gloves, shiny food wrappers, and broken glass and pottery

 It’s recommended to specially dispose of (by contacting a listed of specialist waste organisation) the following waste (and not put them in any of the other bins provided) – hazardous waste, household products, bulky items, medicine, batteries, electronics, and items like clothes that can be donated and re-used.